mandulaj/wake-cli/README.md

-wake
+wake-cli
 ====

-wake up your devices
+Wake up your devices